-Barbie is named after the Handlers’ daughter, Barbara.
-Ken is named after their son, Kenneth.
-Her parents are apparently George and Margaret Roberts from Willows, Wisconsin.
-Other family members include her siblings: Skipper, Tutti, Todd, Stacie, Kelly, and Krissy.
+Barbie is named after the Handlers’ daughter, Barbara, and Ken is named after their son, Kenneth.
+In Barbie’s world, her parents are George and Margaret Roberts from Willows, Wisconsin.
+Other family members include her siblings: Skipper, Tutti, Todd, Stacie, Kelly, Chelsea, and Krissy.
 Tutti and Todd are twins … but so are Todd and Stacie, apparently (at least according to Todd’s box).
 She also has cousins named Francie and Jazzie.

 Only adding to that whole twin sibling mystery: Tutti mysteriously disappeared in 1971, so we can only assume that Stacie (introduced in 1992) is Tutti reincarnated.

-Making matters even worse was 1965’s Slumber Party Barbie, who came with her very own “How to Lose Weight” book, which included tips like “don’t eat.”
-She also came with a bathroom scale that put the 5'9" Barbie in at 110 pounds.
-Well, 5'9" if you consider the 1/6 scale, which makes Barbie about 35 pounds underweight.
+Making body-image matters even worse is a piece of Barbie’s history—1965’s Slumber Party Barbie came with her very own “How to Lose Weight” book, which included tips like “don’t eat.”
+She also came with a bathroom scale that put the 5-foot-9-inch Barbie in at 110 pounds.
+Well, 5-feet-9-inches if you consider the one-sixth scale, which makes Barbie about 35 pounds underweight.

-Since embarking on her first career as a teen fashion model, Barbie has had a handful of other jobs, including: a fashion editor, a flight attendant, a ballerina, a tennis pro, an executive, a candy striper, an astronaut, a surgeon, Miss America, a gold medal gymnast, an actress, an aerobics instructor, a reporter, a rock star, a UNICEF ambassador, an army officer, a rapper, a chef, a police officer, a Rockette, a baseball player, a SCUBA diver, a U.S. Air Force Thunderbird Squadron Leader, a paleontologist, a NASCAR driver, a pilot, a sign language teacher, a presidential candidate, an American Idol winner, a zoologist, a Space Camp instructor, and a fashion magazine intern.
-And this list is by no means exhaustive; she’s had more than 100 careers so far.
+Since embarking on her first career as a teen fashion model, Barbie has had may other jobs, including a fashion editor, a flight attendant, a ballerina, a tennis pro, an executive, a candy striper, an astronaut, a surgeon, Miss America, a gold medal gymnast, an actress, an aerobics instructor, a reporter, a rock star, a UNICEF ambassador, an army officer, a rapper, a chef, a police officer, a Rockette, a baseball player, a SCUBA diver, a U.S. Air Force Thunderbird Squadron Leader, a paleontologist, a NASCAR driver, a pilot, a sign language teacher, a presidential candidate, an American Idol winner, a zoologist, a Space Camp instructor, and a fashion intern (which came decades after her fashion editor gig).
+And this list is by no means exhaustive—she’s had more than 200 careers so far.